lendoo73/Challenge-Project-of-CodeCademy/python/Build_Deep_Learning_Models_with_TensorFlow/Classification/Image_Classification/README.md

 * Input Channels: The number of input channels.
   * In a black and white image, there is 1 input channel (grayscale).
   * In an RGB image, there are three input channels.
+We don’t have control over this dimension, Keras takes care of this last dimension for us.